 I cannot hope to discuss all of the 48 artists from Europe and North and South America, nor all of the artworks in this show so I will restrict the discussion to one, despite the temptation to write long and in detail on Cindy Sherman, Ana Mendieta, ORLAN, Renate Bertlmann, Linda Christanell, VALIE EXPORT, Birgit Jürgenssen, Brigitte Lang, Karin Mack, Friederike Pezold, and Margot Pilz.

 Since the work is now forty-plus years old and in a collection, one can expect to have seen at least some of it at some time, but don’t be certain of that.
-Despite this show has been rolled out before at Kunsthalle, Hamburg (2015), and recently at The Photographers Gallery, London 7 Oct 2016 – 29 Jan 2017 (such is the habit of the curators of collections), its effect is electrifying and still new.
+Despite the fact that this show has been rolled out before at Kunsthalle, Hamburg (2015), and recently at The Photographers Gallery, London 7 Oct 2016 – 29 Jan 2017 (such is the habit of the curators of collections), its effect is electrifying and still new.

 There have been many women photographers throughout the history of the medium and they form a much larger proportion of practitioners than women painters, about whom Germaine Greer wrote in her challenging The Obstacle Race : the fortunes of women painters and their work in 1979.
 Even in painting, the first tremors of impact appeared in the 60s; it took Helen Frankenthaler to reduce painting to the staining of fabric, for example, but her discovery had still to be given birth by obstetrician Clement Greenberg.